dman-os/isis_bevy/DEVDOC.md

 - Formation life-cycle.

 Aaaand, yeah.
-I can see where I went wrong there but Flocks formations aren't really optional.
+I can see where I went wrong there.
+Flocks formations aren't really optional.

 Coupling graph: